MachineLearningMike/Mozaic_Architecture/Architecture/Architectrue with algo images.md

 <div style="page-break-after: always;"></div>

 #### 4. Algorithm of Staking planner

+Note 1.
+All errors, like computer numerical processing and price slippage, are ignored at this stage of architectural design.

-(Algorith is presented in images, becasue LaTex edits were rendered but couldn't be converted to pdf format.
-The whole world seems to be sick of this trouble.)
+Note 2.
+Algorithm is presented in images, becasue LaTex edits were rendered but couldn't be converted to pdf format.
+The whole world seems to be sick of this trouble.

 <p align="center">
   <img src=".\Pools state.PNG" width="1280">